BasmaEsmail/RoboostTask/README.md

 ##### - Edit Student
 ##### - Add Student ( a popup for adding a new student)

+## Code Structure
+This project follows a standard Angular project structure.
+Here's an overview of the key directories:
+### 1.src:
+#### 1.1 app: Contains the core application code.
+##### 1.1.1 modules: Contains the main modules that includes the components .
+##### 1.1.2 shared: contains shared service, guards and models between the modules.
+##### 1.1.3 layout: contains navbar and loader components.
+#### 1.2 assets: Stores static assets like translation files.
+#### 1.3 environments: Contains environment-specific configuration files like apiURL.

 ## Dependencies
 This project uses these dependencies:
 #### ng-bootstrap: A set of components and directives that wrap the latest version of Bootstrap.